andrewxhill/andrewxhill.github.io/_posts/2015-12-06-brainhubs.markdown

 Each BrainHub ends with all five members filling out a quick feedback form.
 I just created it as a Google Form.
 Through the form, I collect various bits of information about how people feel at the company, related to how much they know or feel like they don't know.
 I also solicit suggestions to improve the BrainHub itself, and various other questions that help me measure the culture at the company.

 For example, I ask people how satisfied they are with their knowledge about the company.
 I want this number to keep going up.
-It wont be BrainHubs alone that makes it hit the top, but BrainHubs are a great place to track it.
+It wont be BrainHubs alone that makes that number hit the top, but BrainHubs are a great place to track it.

 I ask people how frequently they would like to be included in a BrainHub.
 Overwhelmingly people see a value in being part of a BrainHub every 2 weeks.
 For a company our size, it means I would need to run a BrainHub more than once per day every day to get people through fast enough...